jpace/ijdk/README.md

 # Credits

-Much of this was inspired by Ruby, as well as Groovy and Gradle.
+Much of this was inspired by Ruby.